 - introduction of blank sailings, i.e., port skips referred to as a supply-demand mismatch.

-Shipping container costs.
+Shipping from China to the USA container costs.

 World trade is done on the basis of cargo containers.
 Raw materials and finished items are transferred from one international trade centre to the next.
 The container industry’s problems have traditionally coincided with the economic cycle.